Microfinance in Tanzania: AKIBA Bank

 The bank has various branches in Tanzania, Dar es Salaam and in Moshi and Arusha.
 It has managed to take an approach which is relatively risky to microfinance through embracing and extending it within their different activities (Lindvert et al., 2018).
 Most of the microfinance services offered by this bank in Tanzania are mainly saving deposits.
 They usually operate under the Bank of Tanzania with their licensing being done by the Companies' Act.
-Currently, they are self-sustainable with their funding source being from the various deposits and capital.
-AKIBA bank was the first bank in the country to pioneer Micro financing and have realized great success was having current loans totaling to Tsh.
-18 billion.
-AKIBA less outreach than such big banks like the NMB and hence have sufficient time to focus on its microfinance services.
+The bank has funded its operations through deposits and capital.
+AKIBA Bank was among the institutions involved in the early development of commercial microfinance in Tanzania.
+Its smaller network, compared with larger banks such as NMB, allowed it to place greater emphasis on microfinance services.
 The bank can attribute its success to the provision of services outside the usual financial services such as the teaching of invaluable business practices and deposits and savings as well.
 However, they have a challenge which is closely related to their success and their logistic planning.
 This is due to the increasing success such as the increased research and development, mobilization of more deposits to ensure loan demands are met human resource recruitment and training, and management of more improved management information systems (MIS) due to increased competition among other managerial issues (Harvey et al., 2018).